 When it comes to food, Southwesterners have a soft spot for all things tangy and spicy.
 Chiles and citrus fruits are featured in many dishes, which are often inspired by New Mexican Cuisine.
 Popular dishes in this area include cactus fries, pozole, sopapillas, stuffed peppers, and king ranch chicken.
 Many of these dishes feature corn-based components.
 Don’t worry if they appear blue!
 Blue corn was historically grown by the Hopi and Pueblo tribes up until the 1980s in Arizona and New Mexico.
 It is still grown in smaller amounts and gives character to New Mexican Cuisine.

-If Tex-Mex and traditional Native American dishes, like stew and cornbread, don’t satisfy your hunger to learn more about the local ethnic cultures of the Southwest, you may consider visiting the Hopi reservation or one of more than 19 New Mexican pueblos.
-Visiting either one of these sites can provide you insight into the two most profound cultures in the Southwest.
-Visitors can learn about the history of each village and learn about their way of life.
+Tex-Mex and Native American dishes, like stew and cornbread, may not. be enough to satisfy your hunger for local cultures.
+If this is the case, you may consider visiting the Hopi reservation or another one entirely.
+There are also more than 19 New Mexican pueblos you can explore.
+Visiting either one of these sites will help you understand the oldest and most profound cultures in the Southwest.

 Because there are so many mountains and canyons in the Southwest, many locals and tourists enjoy spending their free time hiking, mountain biking, and rock climbing.
 The perfect to participate in these outdoor adventures is at a state park.
 While deciding which one to visit can be difficult as there are many in the region, selecting one of the most visited parks could be a good idea.
 Arches National Park, Canyonlands National Park, Carlsbad Caverns National Park, and Mesa Verde National Park make the cut for the most visited national parks in the area each year.